xitu/gold-miner/article/2021/untested-python-code-is-already-broken.md

 # Untested Python Code is Already Broken

-## Untested Python Code is Already Broken: An Intro to Testing

 ![Image by [Hier und jetzt endet leider meine Reise auf Pixabay 😢](https://pixabay.com/users/alexas_fotos-686414/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=1873171) from [Pixabay](https://pixabay.com/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=1873171)](https://cdn-images-1.medium.com/max/3840/1*CN92tzyClc_mkk4LWWEXtQ.jpeg)

 My first mentor was nothing short of incredible.
 He showed me the best practices of coding, logging, documenting, and what coding for fun and profit really looked like.
 The one thing he could **not** ram into my head was testing.
 He had this complex way of testing that involved having my tests before my functions!
 It was simply the antithesis to my coding style, so my solution was **“If I wrote the function before the test, then I may as well not write the test.”** … I got better.